 The elements that give DSLR cameras their edge is that photographers can select high-quality, pro-grade interchangeable lenses.
 With the right glass, you can expect to develop your photographic style, vary the depth of field, and shoot even in low-light situations.

-Nikon rightly created the Coolpix to hit the sweet spot for a market looking for easy-to-use cameras that deliver good quality images, but consider the DX rangeOpens in a new tab. of DSLR.
+Nikon rightly created the Coolpix to hit the sweet spot for a market looking for easy-to-use cameras that deliver good quality images, but consider the DX range of DSLR.
 It has many positive features of the Coolpix cameras, plus the positive attributes of DSLR.

-Take, for example, the Nikon D3500Opens in a new tab., which has a price tag comparable to the A1000.
+Take, for example, the Nikon D3500, which has a price tag comparable to the A1000.
 It has a 23.5mm x 15.6 mm sensor and 24.2 million megapixels; ISO ranges from 100-25,600, and the ergonomic camera body measures 3.9 inches x 4.9 inches (97 mm x 124 mm).
 Without lenses attached, the body weighs 12.9 oz.
 (365g).

 If you are concerned about familiarising yourself with a DSLR, the D3500 comes with a user-guide built into the camera to guide you around its features.